-- 1 egg, beaten
+- 1 egg beaten

-- 2 tablespoons of melted butter or vegetable oil
+- 2 tablespoons melted butter (unsalted)

-- 1 US cup (236 ml) of flour
+- 1 US cup flour (236 ml)

-- 1 teaspoon of baking powder
+- 1 teaspoon baking powder

-- 1/2 teaspoon of baking soda
+- 1/2 teaspoon baking soda

-- 1/2 teaspoon of salt
+- 1/2 teaspoon salt

 Put the oven on very low heat and put your serving plates in to keep them warm.
 Put a pan with a little water on a back-burner and put your jar of maple syrup in to heat it up.
 Maple syrup is always best served hot!